dfelinto/blender-manual/manual/3d_interaction/navigating/3d_view_options.rst

 .. warning::

-   FIXME - warning body below

    There are a few points worth to be noted about background images:

    - They are specific to their window (i.e. you can have different backgrounds for each of your 3D views, e.g. top/front/side images for relevant views...).
    - *They are only available for* :guilabel:`Top` *,* :guilabel:`Side` *and* :guilabel:`Front`
      *(and their complementary versions) orthographic views!*
      The picture remains the same when you switch between these six views.
    - Their size is related to the window's zooming factor (i.e. they grow big when you zoom in, etc.).
    - You can use video files and animated sequences.

 Settings